noahehall/theBookOfNoah/0current/aws/exams/associate-solutions-architect.md

 - last updated in 2023 for version SSA-C03
 - bookmark:
   - Exam Prep (With practice material) > module 1
-  - AWS Networking Basics > aws networking services > Understanding AWS Implementation
+  - AWS Networking Basics > aws networking services > Understanding AWS Implementation > Transmission Control Protocol/Internet Protocol model
 - todos
   - FYI: just by opening a lab marks it as completed, check the completed list and figure out which ones you still need to do